 Catheter Associated Urinary Tract Infection (CAUTI)

-Catheter Associated Urinary Tract Infection (CAUTI) is the most prevalent healthcare associated infection (HAI) worldwide.
+Catheter Associated Urinary Tract Infection (CAUTI) is the most prevalent healthcare associated infection (HAI) in NHS Scotland.

-Following a revised national definition, NHS boards tested methods of measuring incidents of CAUTI and the processes that will reduce them.
-The interventions have focused on the use of evidence-based bundles for catheter insertion and maintenance to help avoid catheter insertion, reduction of length of catheterisation and avoid cross-contamination.
-Another outcome measure of catheter use has been developed and NHS boards are now reporting a significant reduction in the number of people with a catheter in pilot wards.
+The interventions to reduce CAUTI focus on the use of evidence-based bundles for catheter insertion and maintenance to help avoid catheter insertion, reduction of length of catheterisation and avoid cross-contamination.
+An outcome measure of catheter use has been developed to support clinical and improvement teams to understand the impact of the changes they have made to care processes.

-Health Protection Scotland review of evidence base and expert opinion to ensure key recommendations are the most critical for improving and streamlining practices.
-The key recommendations come from the recommendations in the literature review.
+Health Protection Scotland of evidence base and key recommendations are critical for improving and streamlining practices.
+The key recommendations are based on recommendations in the literature review.

 Catheter insertion literature review